Frequently Asked Questions

 11. What payment methods are accepted?

-NOTE: There is an annual minimum donation of $52 to each charity for credit card and payroll deduction payment methods.
+NOTE: There is an annual minimum donation of $52 total per charity for all payment methods: payroll deduction, credit card, and electronic check.

-One-time Credit Card Contribution: You must donate a minimum of $52 per charity.
-All credit card transactions will incur a per transaction fee of 3.5% by your carrier.
+One-time Credit Card Contribution: You must donate a minimum of $52 total per charity.
+All credit card transactions will incur a per-transaction fee of 3.5% by your carrier.
 Credit card transactions are immediate.
 In the event of an error, you will need to contact your credit card company to cancel the transaction.

 12. How do I find charities to support?

-Click "Give Now."
+Click the red "Give Now" button on the homepage.
 After you select the dollar amount you would like to give, click "Continue" and you will arrive at the Charity Picker.
-On this screen, you will find a search bar where you can enter charity name, federation, city, or state to find a charity to support.
+On this screen, you will find a search bar where you can enter the charity name, federation, city, or state to find a charity to support.
+Click here to access the step by step instructions for all payment methods, or click here to watch a video walkthrough.

 13. How do I cancel a donation?

-If you pledged online or by paper, please email your cancellation request to firstname.lastname@example.org and copy Regina Hendrix at email@example.com.
+Yes.
+Email your requests to cancel pledges made online or by pledge form to firstname.lastname@example.org, and copy Becky Marx at email@example.com.
 However, please note that credit card transactions are immediate.
-If you would like to cancel a credit card pledge, you must contact your credit card provider.
+If you would like to cancel a credit card pledge, please contact the America's Charities Donor Services Help Desk for assistance at firstname.lastname@example.org or www.charities.org/support.

 Payroll Deduction Benefits